cscsCSCScscs/pyodbc/Cursor.md

 For convenience, skip(0) is accepted and will do nothing.

 #### nextset()
 This method will make the cursor skip to the next available result set, discarding any remaining rows from the current result set.
-If there are no more result sets, the method returns None.
+If there are no more result sets, the method returns False.
 Otherwise, it returns a True and subsequent calls to the fetch methods will return rows from the next result set.

 This method is primarily used if you have stored procedures that return multiple results.